23/12/2015 by Chris Green

 9.Phone a friend

 If you’re really not a craft-y kind of person, get someone who is to help you.
-Take some time to explain what you want, and allow then to fiddle around on a pad of paper with you, to give some concepts.
-Often the arty types think as they are drawing, rather than before, so be patient with them
+Take some time to explain what you want, and allow them to fiddle around on a pad of paper with you, to give some concepts.
+Often the arty types think as they are drawing, rather than before, so please be patient with them.

 Since you ask, this is tomorrow’s.
 It opens out to double that size (or will, when I finish), and there are at least three other elements to be added along the way.